19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (e) beat, clean, shake, sieve or otherwise agitate any ash, hair, feathers, lime, sand, waste paper or other substance in such manner that it is carried or likely to be carried by the wind to any public place;

-(f) throw or leave behind any bottle, can, food container, food wrapper, glass, particles of food or any other article or thing in any public place;
+(f) throw or leave behind any bottle, can, food container, food wrapper, glass, particles of food or any other article or thing in any public place, except in a dustbin or other receptacle provided for the deposit of refuse and rubbish;

+[Act 48 of 2018 wef 01/02/2019]

-(g) spit any substance or expel mucus from the nose upon or onto any street or any public place; or
+(g) spit any substance or expel mucus from the nose upon or onto any street or any public place, except in a dustbin or other receptacle provided for the deposit of refuse and rubbish; or

+[Act 48 of 2018 wef 01/02/2019]

 (h) discard or abandon in any public place any motor vehicle whose registration has been cancelled under section 27 of the Road Traffic Act (Cap.
 276), any furniture or any other bulky article.